 If you have permission you can request a SAR for another user you have access to from the details page.
 The system will send an email with a passworded zip folder that contains all the user tabular data as an excel file and any files/attachments in the appropriate folders.

-What happens with my data
+What happens with volunteers' data

 - Click on the help section on the applicants portal